 304. MASTERPIECES OF WORLD LITERATURE 3 cr.
 Survey of translated literary works by authors from one or more cultures/populations involving any time period and one or more literary genre(s).

 360. DANTE’S DIVINE COMEDY 3 cr.
-(Formerly ML 320) Study in modern English translation of Hell, Purgatory, and Paradise focusing on theological issues and literary content.
+Study in modern English translation of Hell, Purgatory, and Paradise focusing on theological issues and literary content.
 Dante is examined as both a supreme poetic craftsman and a Church reformer.

 361. ITALIAN HUMANISM AND RENAISSANCE 3 cr.
-(Formerly ML 325).
 Study of Italian Humanism and the Renaissance through the writings of Petrarch, Alberti, Machiavelli, Michelangelo, Collonna, and Leonardo da Vinci.
 Includes an intensive, on-site learning tour.
 Travel fee required.

 363. FRAMING GRACE: ARTISTS AND POETS IN THE ITALIAN RENAISSANCE 3 cr.
 Study of literary theory as seen in the poetry of Vittoria Collonna and Angelo Poliziano and in the artistic representation of Michelangelo Buonarroti and Alessandoro Botticelli.

-398. SUPERVISED STUDY 1-3 cr.
+398. INDEPENDENT STUDY 1-3 cr.
 Prerequisite: permission of instructor.
 Supervised independent study on special topics.
 May be repeated with a different topic.

 399. SPECIAL TOPICS 1-3 cr.
 One or several aspects of a culture or cultures—either in the country of origin or as American heritage—especially as found in its language, literature, ideas, or art forms.
 May be repeated with a different topic.